murakmei/cs361/README.md

 Write a message to the output.txt file indicating an operation

 Receiving Data
-The microservice will respond by writing the results of the login or account creation process to output.txt.
+The microservice will respond by writing the login or account creation process results to output.txt.